Unpaid work - professional services industry

 Vocational placements that meet the definition under the FW Act are lawfully unpaid, regardless of whether an employment relationship exists or not.

-For more information, including the criteria that an arrangement must meet to be a vocational placement under the FW Act, see our Student placements Fact Sheet.
+For more information, including the criteria that an arrangement must meet to be a vocational placement under the FW Act, see our Vocational placements Fact Sheet.

 A work experience arrangement or internship is when a person works for a business to gain experience in a particular occupation or industry.
 These arrangements can be a valuable way for prospective employees to make the transition from study to work or explore a new career path.
 Sometimes these arrangements span several months and can lead to ongoing employment.

 An unpaid work experience arrangement or unpaid internship can be lawful if it is a vocational placement (see section above) or if there is no employment relationship found to exist.